 Deciding on training in MMA or BJJ depends on your goals and what you wish to achieve.

 If you want to learn some fantastic grappling techniques, BJJ is the way to go because it is a more focused ground-fighting discipline.
 However, MMA is for you if you want to learn various striking and grappling techniques.

 Of course, both disciplines will get you in tip-top shape and teach you valuable fighting skills.
 The more versatile nature of MMA, on the other hand, makes it more appealing to generalist fighters.

 Yet, BJJ is also physically demanding but less violent and relies on the mind rather than strength to solve complex situations on the mat.

 What’s the Difference Between MMA and BJJ?

-There is no ‘one-size-fits-all’ answer to MMA as it involves a synthesis of dozens of different styles.
-However, the practice does involve strikes and kicks – things that are not allowed in Brazilian Jiu-Jitsu.
+There is no ‘one-size-fits-all’ answer to MMA as it involves synthesizing dozens of different styles.
+However, the practice involves strikes and kicks – things not allowed in Brazilian Jiu-Jitsu.

 The main difference?
-BJJ is an individual discipline involving takedowns and submissions.
-In contrast, MMA is a mix of styles involving strikes, kicks, throws, and ground wrestling.
-Hence, while you’ll find BJJ practices in MMA, you won’t find MMA practices in BJJ.
+BJJ is a ground grappling discipline involving takedowns and submissions.
+In contrast, MMA combines strikes, kicks, throws, and ground wrestling styles.

-MMA has become a pop culture sensation to the mainstream coverage of the UFC promotion.
+MMA has become a pop culture sensation in the mainstream coverage of the UFC promotion.
 Its millions of viewers, lucrative TV deals, and abundance of trash-talking stars have resulted in a global fanbase.